bitcraze/bitcraze-website/src/index.md

       <h3>
       Quadcopters
       </h3>
-        <p>We develop and manufacture a small quadcopter called the Crazyflie.
+        <p>We develop and manufacture the Crazyflie, a small, versatile quadcopter
-        We also develop and maintain a supporting infrastructure with expansion decks, debuggers, development environments and tools.</p>
+           for research and education.
+We provide an ecosystem of expansion decks, clients and development tools to enable rapid development, flexibility and ease of use.</p>
     </div>
     <div class="col-md-8 what_we_do_img_padding">
       <img src="/images/what_we_do/wwd_quadcopters.jpg" alt="Quadcopters">